r.in.vect

 When users have a vector file that they want to convert to a raster map, they would normally import the vector map into GRASS GIS using, e.g., v.in.ogr, and subsequently convert the resulting vector into a raster map using v.to.rast.
 Because of the topological vector format of GRASS GIS, importing large complex vector maps can be slow.
 To speed up the process, r.in.vect converts the user-defined vector file to an intermediate geoTIF file (using gdal.rasterize) and imports it into GRASS GIS.

-The objects in the vector map will be assigned an user-defined value using the value parameter.
+The objects in the vector map will be assigned a user-defined value using the value parameter.
 Alternatively, the user can use the attribute_column to specify the name of an existing column from the vector map's attribute table.
 The values in that column will be used as raster values in the output raster map.

 By default, r.in.vect will only affect data in areas lying inside the boundaries of the current computational region.
 Before running the function, users should therefore ensure that the computational region is correctly set, and that the region's resolution is at the desired level.
-Alternatively, users can use the -v flag to set the exent of the raster layer to that of the vector layer.
-To ensure that the resulting raster map cleanly aligns with the computational region, the extent may be slightly larger than that of the vector layer.

 If the coordinate reference system (CRS) of the vector file differs from that of the mapset in which users want to import the raster, the vector file will be first reprojected using ogr2ogr.